Organizational Culture, Health & Safety

 Promotion of New Work Style

 Due to the unprecedented challenges of the COVID-19 pandemic, we have been reimaging the future of work more seriously.
 Santen announced the "New Work Style" in May 2021 as a guideline to be shared with all its employees working around the world.
-In order for the company, who is aiming to become a "Social Innovator", to achieve further growth, it is pivotal for every single employee to realize the most suitable "way of working" so that we can leverage our potential as individuals and as a team.
+To achieve further growth, it is pivotal for every single employee to realize the most suitable "way of working" so that we can leverage our potential as individuals and as a team.

 The global guideline of New Work Style at the company is touching initiatives such as Flexible Workplace, Digitalized Processes, Well-being and lifestyle, Flexible Worktime as well as community contribution, all based on our Santen 2030 VALUES.
 For example, We adopted the concept of 'Digital Workplace' to accelerate the new way of working and are deploying IT infrastructure for all the members of the company can work comfortably from anywhere anytime.
 In addition to 'go paperless', digital signatures and streamlined online approval system, the company is expanding internal online communication tools so that we are able to be motivated and improve our productivity even working from home or elsewhere.
 Our employees have a choice of where, when and how to co-create our success through meaningful work and interactions to positively impact Happiness with Vision worldwide.